tzero86/tzero86-bits/content/posts/skynet_writeup.md

 # Skynet THM Room

 This is a quick writeup or another "just-me-taking-notes" thing for Snkynet TryhackMe's room.
+This is a pretty raw writeup detailing all my process to root this room, flaws and all.
+You have been warned :)

 Enjoy!